ualib/agda-algebras/algebras_in_lean.rst

 .. index:: type of; dependent pairs

-The type ``sigma`` is the so called :term:`Sigma type`, which is also known as a :term:`dependent pair type`, or a :term:`dependent product type`.
+The type ``sigma`` is the so called :term:`Sigma type`, which is also known as a :term:`dependent pair type`, or :term:`dependent product type`.
 It is one of the most important types in (dependent) :term:`type theory`, so let's pause for a moment to discuss it.

 A **Sigma type** :math:`Σ_(x:A), B x` is also known as a **dependent pair type** because it generalizes the Cartesian product :math:`A × B` by allowing the type :math:`B x` of the second component to depend on the *value* :math:`x` of the first.